larathompson/project-2/README.md

 In the future, I would like to implement a favourites component - this would allow users to select and keep a record of their favourite albums.
 Additionally, if we had had more time, we would have used the Spotify API as this would allow for the whole song to be played.
 When building projects later on in the course, I understood how to implement moving carousels - on reflection, I think this project would benefit a moving carousel on the search page which could, for example, display newly released music which the user could explore.

+# Bugs

+- There is no route for a homepage (you have to type `/search`).
+This would confuse the user.
+This would be a quick fix and would require me to make a homepage or otherwise, change the `/search` router to be `/` so that the app is easier to navigate.
+- When searching an artist, you have to type the artists name twice into the search bar - if the app did not have a bug, you would only need to press the search bar once.
+- single track releases are displayed as albums on the page - it would be better if only full albums were shown.

 # Lessons learnt

-Over the course of this hackathon, I became more comfortable with a variety of techical skills.
+Over the course of this hackathon, I became more comfortable with a variety of technical skills.
 A skill that I developed which became firmly solidified over the duration of my coding course was how best to read the documentation for and collect information from a public API.
 Additionally, I became confident with transferring information between components and making fetch requests to specific URLS by utilising template literals.
-Furthermore, I solidifed my understanding of how to access the relevant information stored in JSON objects and how to store this using state.
+Furthermore, I solidified my understanding of how to access the relevant information stored in JSON objects and how to store this using state.

-In addition to the prgramming skills that I learnt, I became confident in efficient ways to pair-programme whilst meeting strict deadlines- utilising tools such as Git, GitHub, Slack and VSCode Live Sharing to facilitate this.
-As well as my first project, this gave me and opporunity to vocalise my written code to others and develop my presentation skills.
+In addition to the programming skills that I learnt, I became confident in efficient ways to pair-programme whilst meeting strict deadlines- utilising tools such as Git, GitHub, Slack and VSCode Live Sharing to facilitate this.
+As well as my first project, this gave me an opportunity to vocalise my written code to others and develop my presentation skills.